ovencrab/arbin/readme.md

 git clone https://github.com/ovencrab/arbin
 ~~~

+2. Make sure your python environment has the required packages installed (*requirements.txt* is included for virtualenv and *environment.yml* is included for conda)

-2. Run *arbin_main.py* using Python 3.9.2 for the GUI version of Arbin Data Processor, or *arbin_manual.py* for the terminal version.
+3. Run *arbin_main.py* using Python 3.9.2 for the GUI version of Arbin Data Processor, or *arbin_manual.py* for the terminal version.

 ## Usage